guanqiaofeng/Rat_Mouse_Ortholog_Identification/README.md

 # Rat_to_Mouse

+Developer: Guanqiao Feng
+2019

+Pipeline used in "Wang J*, Zhang T*, Johnston CJ, Kim SY, Gaffrey MJ, Chalupa D, Feng G, Qian WJ, McGraw MD, Ansong C. 2020.
+Protein thiol oxidation in the rat lung following e-cigarette exposure.
+Redox biology.
+37: 101758."

+This pipeline compared cysteine sites identified in rats in the current study with cysteine sites identified in mice from a previous study (Nature Communication 9,2018,1581).
+These cysteine sites are subjected to oxidation in response to redox stress.

+It includes the following steps: data cleaning -> ortholog identification -> sequence alignment -> conserved and unique cysteine site identification.

+The study 'covered 6682 unique rat cysteine sites, among which 1805 sites were also characterized in mice.'"

 ## step 1. clean the fasta files

 This step takes input files (Rattus_norvegicus_UniProt_MoTrPAC_2017-10-20.fasta & M_musculus_Uniprot_SPROT_2017-04-12.fasta) and generate output files (Rattus_norvegicus.fasta & Mus_musculus.fasta).
 It cleans the name, puts sequence into one line, only keeps the first gene if multiple genes with the same name exist in the file (only for Rat file).